armshahs/social_media_app_django/README.md

 - **User Authentication:** Allow users to register, login, and manage their accounts.
 - **Profiles:** Users can create and edit their profiles, including uploading a profile picture and providing personal information.
 - **Posts:** Users can create, edit, and delete posts.
-- **Following/Followers:** Users can follow other users and see updates from users they follow.
+- **Friends:** Users can send friend requests to other users and see updates from users they follow.
 - **Likes and Comments:** Users can like and comment on posts.
 - **Search:** Basic search functionality to find users or posts.